o-soetan/Arduino-2FA-Locking-system/README.md

 ## 📸 Screenshots / Demo

-*Add screenshots or a GIF of your project in action here*
+*Add screenshots or a GIF of your project in action here (e.g., RFID scan → PIN entry → unlock)*

+> Tip: A short video or GIF demonstrating the flow greatly improves clarity and interest.

 ## 🧠 Challenges Faced

 - The keypad module failed during testing, so I switched to using the built-in Wi-Fi to serve a web interface for PIN entry.
 - Learning to set up a lightweight web server on the Arduino R4 WiFi was tricky but rewarding.
+- Integrating the LCD, RFID, Wi-Fi server, and servo motor to work together reliably was more complex than expected.

+---

 ## 📁 Project Structure

-*Add picture of wire diagram from tinkercad
+*Include a wiring diagram (Tinkercad or Fritzing) here to show circuit connections.*

 ## 🚀 Future Improvements

 - Find and incorporate a keyPad that works
 - Add buzzer for alerts
+- Log access attempts with timestamps (possibly using an SD card or serial monitor)
 - Encrypt PIN transmission between browser and board
-- Probaply designing a PCB for it
+- Possibly design a custom PCB for a cleaner build